 Being a self-advocate means you identify barriers to having a better life.
-Armed with basic information and helpful resources, anyone can become an effective advocate for themselves.
-One way to practice self-advocacy is educating those around you about your brain injury and the challenges you may experience.
+Armed with basic information and helpful resources, anyone can effectively advocate for themselves.
+One way to practice self-advocacy is by educating those around you about your brain injury and the challenges you may experience.